galElmalah/scaffolder/README.md

 ---

-For a brief introduction and motivation forthis tool, [read this](https://dev.to/galelmalah/what-is-scaffolder-and-how-you-can-use-it-to-increase-your-team-dev-velocity-558l).
+For a brief introduction and motivation for this tool, [read this](https://dev.to/galelmalah/what-is-scaffolder-and-how-you-can-use-it-to-increase-your-team-dev-velocity-558l).

 ---